jnozzi/cocoadev.com/markdown/ProgressIndicator.md

 ----

-The line     -General/[NSProgressIndicator _resizedImage:] is standard objective-C notation.
+The line     -[NSProgressIndicator _resizedImage:] is standard objective-C notation.
 It refers to a method that you could call like this:

-General/NSImage *image = [progressIndicator _resizedImage:0];
+NSImage *image = [progressIndicator _resizedImage:0];

-where progressIndicator is an instance of General/NSProgressIndicator.
+where progressIndicator is an instance of NSProgressIndicator.